 Discretionary exemptions

-Find out about the discretion to grant an exemption from the need for consent or from the definition of overseas person, associate or associated land.
+Find out about the discretion to grant an exemption from the need for consent to invest in New Zealand, or from the definition of overseas person, associate or associated land.

 What is a discretionary exemption?

-A discretionary exemption is an exemption that may be granted by a decision-maker after considering the circumstances of the applicant and transaction.
-It is a power that can respond to unexpected or unusual circumstances that may not otherwise be provided for under the Overseas Investment Act.
+A discretionary exemption may be granted by a decision-maker after considering the circumstances of the applicant and transaction.
+It lets the decision maker respond to unexpected or unusual circumstances that may not otherwise be provided for under the Overseas Investment Act.
+In many situations it would be more appropriate to for the applicant to apply for consent.

 It can be granted for any: